-In an effort to assist homeowners and builders, the Developer has prepared 1' contour maps for all lots in phase 5 and subsequent phases, which are available without charge from Taylor Engineering and which have been made available to realtors.
+In an effort to assist homeowners and builders, the Developer has prepared 1' contour maps for all lots in phase 5 and subsequent phases, which are available on the HOA website..

 The Site Plan shall use the 1' topographic and plat information available from Taylor Engineering as a base map, at a minimum scale of no less than 1" = 20'.
 The Site Plan shall show the proposed re-contouring of the areas around the building footprint, and in particular, noting the proposed elevation of the garage and main floor(s), any outdoor patios/terraces, and the elevations along the center line of the proposed driveway.